China-Canada Young Leaders Program

 APPLICATION PROCESS AND TIMELINE

 Short-listed candidates will be invited to apply for China Government Scholarships online at CSC (China Scholarship Council).
-Application deadline is in March 2019.

 20 recommended interns will be confirmed in late July 2019 in order to allow for proper preparation of both the academic and community service portions of the program.